ericminessale/tutor-bot/README.md

 ### Main Components

-1. **TutorBotAgent Class**: The main agent with all contexts and steps
+1. **TutorBotAgent Class**: The single intelligent tutor with multiple subject specializations
-2. **Context Definitions**: Each subject is a separate context with unique prompts
+2. **Context Definitions**: Each subject mode with unique teaching approaches and personas
-3. **Step Workflows**: Learning progression within each subject
+3. **Step Workflows**: Learning progression within each subject specialization
 4. **Language Support**: Multi-language configuration with ElevenLabs voices

 ### Context vs Step Prompts

-- **Context Prompts**: Define the overall teaching personality
+- **Context Prompts**: Define the tutor's teaching personality and approach for each subject
-- **Step Prompts**: Define specific tasks within the learning process
+- **Step Prompts**: Define specific tasks within the learning process for that subject mode

 Built using SignalWire AI Agent SDK